telerik/xaml-docs/controls/radgridview/how-to/create-tooltip.md

 This article demonstrates how to set the tooltip of the gridview's rows, columns and column headers.

->If you are using our [Implicit Themes]({%slug styling-apperance-implicit-styles-overview%}), you should base your Style to the default style of our controls.
+>If you are using the [implicit styles]({%slug styling-apperance-implicit-styles-overview%}) approach for theming the controls with the [NoXaml binaries]({%slug xaml-vs-noxaml%}), you need to base your styles on the default styles for the controls.

 First you should add a GridView to the user control and bind it to some data.